The library infrastructure » Frameworks module

 If in and out share an image, then it is possible that the corresponding input and output buffers point to the same memory.
 The input image will be overwritten with the processing result.
 That is, all processing can be performed in place.
 The scan framework is intended for pixel-wise processing, not neighborhood-based processing, so there is never a reason not to work in place.
 However, some types of tensor processing might want to write to the output without invalidating the input for that same pixel.
 In this case, give the option dip::Framework::ScanOption::NotInPlace.
 It will make sure that the output buffers given to the line filter do not alias the input buffers.

 dip::Framework::Scan will process the image using multiple threads, so lineFilter will be called from multiple threads simultaneously.
-If it is not thread safe, specify dip::Framework::ScanOption::NoMultiThreading as an option. the SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Scan has determined how many threads will be used in the scan, even if dip::Framework::ScanOption::NoMultiThreading was specified.
+If it is not thread safe, specify dip::Framework::ScanOption::NoMultiThreading as an option.
+The SetNumberOfThreads method to lineFilter will be called once before the processing starts, when dip::Framework::Scan has determined how many threads will be used in the scan, even if dip::Framework::ScanOption::NoMultiThreading was specified.

 void dip::Framework::ScanSingleInput(dip::Image const& in, dip::Image const& c_mask, dip::DataType bufferType, dip::Framework::ScanLineFilter& lineFilter, dip::Framework::ScanOptions opts = {})